huggingface/blog/audio-datasets.md

 ### 3. Filtering Function

-Prior to training, we might have a heuristic by which we want to filter our training data.
-For instance, we might want to filter any audio samples longer than 30s.
+Prior to training, we might have a heuristic for filtering our training data.
+For instance, we might want to filter any audio samples longer than 30s to prevent out-of-memory errors or truncating audio samples.
 We can do this in much the same way that we prepared the data for our model in the previous step.

 We start by writing a function that indicates which samples to keep and which to discard.
-This function, `is_audio_length_in_range`, returns a boolean: samples that are shorter than 30s return True, and those that are longer False:
+This function, `is_audio_length_in_range`, returns a boolean: samples that are shorter than 30s return True, and those that are longer False.

 ```python
 MAX_DURATION_IN_SECONDS = 30.0